wazuh/wazuh-documentation/source/development/index.rst

 Development
 ===========

 This section contains technical development documentation.
-Here developers can learn about topics such as how to create a Wazuh cluster, Standard OSSEC message format, or instructions to customize the installation of Wazuh.
+Here developers can learn about topics such as how to create a Wazuh cluster, Standard OSSEC message format, or instructions to customize the installation of Wazuh, among others.

 .. topic:: Contents